Create in Me a Clean Heart – What is the Meaning?

 King David knew that approaching God for forgiveness was a serious matter.
 David asks for a pure heart because he needs God’s forgiveness.

 For the believer, we have an astounding advantage.
-We have the cleansing power of Jesus that declare that by his wounds we have been healed!
+We have the cleansing power of Jesus that declares that by his wounds we have been healed!

 He himself bore our sins in his body on the tree, that we might die to sin and live to righteousness.
 By his wounds you have been healed.